avivajpeyi/python_project_template/git_notes.md

 ## Grabbing a branch from someone else's fork:

 1. `git branch -a`
-> This should show you all the branches in your local repo and in the `remote` (the online forks of this repository)
+  This should show you all the branches in your local repo and in the `remote` (the online forks of this repository)
 2. `git remote add coworker git://path/to/coworkers/repo.git`
-> This adds your coworker's fork as another remote linked to your local repository
+   This adds your coworker's fork as another remote linked to your local repository
 3. `git fetch coworker`
-> This updates your local remote/coworker repository to your coworker's fork
+  This updates your local remote/coworker repository to your coworker's fork
 4. `git branch -a
-> This should show you all the branches in your local repo and the `remote` (now with your coworker's branches)
+  This should show you all the branches in your local repo and the `remote` (now with your coworker's branches)
-5. `git checkout -b <name of local branch> coworker/<name of remote branch>`
-> This makes a new branch in your local repo, that is linked to your coworker's remote branch.
+5. `git checkout -b <name of local branch> coworker/<name of remote branch>` This makes a new branch in your local repo, that is linked to your coworker's remote branch.

-gitk --all &

 ____
 ## Setting up git-ssh